szaman19/ChARGe/examples/aizynthfinder/README.md

-# AiZynthFinder experiment
+# AiZynthFinder task

 AiZynthFinder is a retrosynthesis tool based on Monte Carlo tree search that breaks down a target molecule recursively into purchasable precursors.

-This experiment demonstrates how to make a tool call to the aizynth MCP server, and have the AI orchestrator summarize the tool call output.
+This task demonstrates how to make a tool call to the aizynth MCP server, and have the AI orchestrator summarize the tool call output.

 ## Requirement